 The records analyzed here are only a beginning.
 As more data is collected, these maps and graphs will paint a more accurate picture of distribution and abundance in Alabama.
 Submit your sightings to email@example.com.

 Sightings in the following counties: Bibb, Blount, Chilton, Cleburne, DeKalb, Hale, Jackson, Jefferson, Marion, Randolph, Shelby, Tuscaloosa, Winston

-This skipper is difficult to attract to urban and suburban gardens, although its host plant, Adam's Needle, may grow well.
+This skipper is difficult to attract to urban and suburban gardens, although various species of its host plant may grow well.